LBognanni/CodeMadeClock/README.md

 # 🕑 CodeMade Clock
-A simple, beautiful analog clock for Windows.
-More screenshot and a FAQ [on the official page](https://codemade.net/clock/)
+A simple, beautiful analog & digital clock for Windows 10+.
+More screenshots and a FAQ [on the official page](https://codemade.net/clock/)

 ![CodeMade Clock screenshot](https://codemade.net/images/hero-clocks.png)